 Pumpkin No Knead Bread

 As the weather cools, the urge to stay inside and cook all the comfort foods increases.
 It’s the time of year when we trade our summer salads and barbecue tools for braised short ribs and rich stews.
-This Pumpkin No Knead Bread is the perfect side for all your favourite fall comfort food dishes.
+This Pumpkin No Knead Bread is the perfect side for all your favorite fall comfort food dishes.
 Let the carb loading begin!

 The very first time I saw the New York Times famous No Knead Bread recipe, I knew I had to try it.
 From then on, I was hooked on bread baking including my most recent sourdough baking experiments.